In Yemen, More Than Two Million Children Like Hanan* Do Not Have Enough to Eat

 We work to protect children from harm.
 Our emergency relief team is often the first to respond during times of crisis.
 Throughout our response, we work alongside local governments and other partners to provide relief that is tailored to the affected area’s needs.

 In areas of conflict and during natural disasters, we create child-friendly spaces.
-We are the leading humanitarian organization on a domestic and global-scale when it comes to creating child-friendly spaces.
-These safe spaces offer affected children the chance to play and learn, while allowing parents a respite.
+We are the leading humanitarian organization on a domestic and global scale when it comes to creating child-friendly spaces.
+These safe spaces offer affected children the chance to play and learn while allowing parents a respite.

 We help reunite children with their families and work closely with refugees and internally displaced peoples all around the world.

-We also perform research and advocate the rights for children at home and abroad.
+We perform research and advocate the rights for children at home and abroad.
 We engage policymakers with our expertise, knowledge and provide guidance on foreign assistance funding.

 Conflict makes finding work harder, disrupts education, increases costs and poverty and weakes the protections that should be in place to keep children safe from violence.
 This in turn increases girls’ risk of child marriage because child marriage is sometimes seen as a way to reduce financial pressures on families or can be seen as a way to protect girls from other forms of gender-based violence

 In 2022, there was massive media attention on the escalation of the conflict in Ukraine.
 Between January and end of September 2022, Ukraine received five times more media coverage than the combined coverage of the ten worst conflict affected countries to be a child in 2021.
 Over the same period, media coverage of the conflict in Yemen – which topped the list as the worst conflict country to be a child – was just 2.3% of the media coverage given to the Ukraine conflict.